 - Admission fees to sites and museums

-- Parking, portage, tipping (except guide & driver), toll road
+- Parking, portage, tipping (except guide & driver), toll roads

 - Coordination and attentive customer service throughout the tour by Sojourn staff